Brother Vellies' New Launch Is A Collaboration With When We All Vote & Keds

 No matter how much love we have for our fancy shoes, given our new at-home lifestyles, opportunities for wearing them these days are few and far between.
-Instead, over the course of the last five months, it’s been our collection of logo-printed, polka-dotted, and color-blocked socks that have adorned our feet.
+Instead, over the course of the last five months, it’s been our collection of logo-printed, polka-dotted, and colour-blocked socks that have adorned our feet (even with sandals).
 And the cozier they are, the better.
 So when we caught wind that Aurora James' Brother Vellies was designing a crew sock that's just as luxe as the beloved (and often sold-out) Cloud Sock, our ears (and toes) immediately perked up.
 And that’s not even the best part.

 Advertisement